readyapi/sqldev/docs/tutorial/readyapi/tests.md

 ///

-**pytest** fixtures work in a very similar way to RaedyAPI dependencies, but have some minor differences:
+**pytest** fixtures work in a very similar way to ReadyAPI dependencies, but have some minor differences:

 * In pytest fixtures, we need to add a decorator of `@pytest.fixture()` on top.
 * To use a pytest fixture in a function, we have to declare the parameter with the **exact same name**.
-In RaedyAPI we have to **explicitly use `Depends()`** with the actual function inside it.
+In ReadyAPI we have to **explicitly use `Depends()`** with the actual function inside it.

 But apart from the way we declare them and how we tell the framework that we want to have them in the function, they **work in a very similar way**.